Preparation time: 15 minutes

 - ⅓ cup melted coconut oil or vegetable oil

-- ½ cup honey (or another liquid sweetener like maple syrup or agave)
+- ½ cup honey (or other liquid sweetener like maple syrup or agave)

 - 2 large eggs